encore-media-group/city-arts/wp-content/plugins/sg-cachepress/readme.txt

 Force HTTPS on/off -- enable or disable the the https redirect for your whole site and the rewriting of the resource links from http to https.

 == Changelog ==

+= Version 4.0.7 =
+* Fixed bug in the force SSL functionality in certain cases for MS
+* Added information about the cookie our plugin uses in the readme file

+= Version 4.0.6 =
+* Bug fixes
+* Better https enforcement in MS environment

 = Version 4.0.5 =
 * Removed stopping of WP Rocket cache